-Any requests for repairs or attention to physical concerns in the mods that need immediate attention should be directed to the Housing Operations Office at x5453 Monday through Friday from 8:30am - 4:30pm.
-Do not call the Facilities directly.
-You can request a work order yourself at MySchoolBuilding.com; account #: 670970164, password: password.
+Any requests for repairs or attention to physical concerns in the mods that need immediate attention should be directed to the Housing Operations Office at x5453 Monday through Thursday from 8:30 - 4:30 and Friday until 4:30.
+Do not call the Physical Plant directly.
+You can request a work order yourself at MySchoolBuilding.com, account # 670970164, password: password.